ZacharyTao/Moments---photo-sharing-app/README.md

 ## Contributing

 Contributions to Moments are welcome.
-Please read our contributing guidelines before submitting pull requests to the project.

 ## Acknowledgements